cardstack/boxel/README.md

 ### Database

-The boxel system leverages a Postgres database.
-The Postgres database lives within a docker container, `boxel-pg`, that is started as part of `pnpm start:all`.
+Boxel uses a Postgres database.
+In development, the Postgres database runs within a docker container, `boxel-pg`, that is started as part of `pnpm start:all`.
 You can manually start and stop the `boxel-pg` docker container using `pnpm start:pg` and `pnpm stop:pg`.
 The postgres database runs on port 5435 so that it doesn't conflict with a natively installed postgres that may be running on your system.

 When running tests we isolate the database between each test run by actually creating a new database for each test with a random database name (e.g. `test_db_1234567`).
 The test databases are dropped before the beginning of each test run.